Good health depends on good choices

 Most people are unable to assess claims

-Many health messages simply tell people what to do or not do, rather than providing information that enables informed health choices.
+Health messages often simply tell people what to do or not do, rather than provide people with information that could enable them to make an informed health choice.
 In addition, health and science education tends towards rote learning rather than critical thinking.
 Consequently, most people never learn how to assess health claims or make informed health choices.

 Unreliable claims lead to waste and harm

 People’s mistaken trust in unreliable claims has led to billions of dollars being wasted every year, untold suffering and millions of unnecessary deaths.
 Conversely, failure to believe and act on reliable claims also leads to inefficient use of resources and unnecessary suffering.
 This creates a disproportionate burden for economically disadvantaged people who can least afford to waste resources.